 The main thing to understand about self-adhesive tiles is that these floors are made up of lots of individual pieces which are pressed together by pressure and glue.
-While this creates the illusion of a single, solid surface that stretches out beneath you, in truth, there are still seems that exist between every individual component in the collection.
+While this creates the illusion of a single, solid surface that stretches out beneath you, in truth, there are still seams that exist between every individual component in the collection.
 Those are vulnerabilities that can be exploited by liquids and humidity over time, allowing water to penetrate down to the subfloor and cause damage.

 You should never immerse self-adhesive tiles in water for mopping purposes.
 Depending on the type of material, damp cleaning may be acceptable, but you have to make sure that you do not leave puddles behind that can slowly work their way down past the surface of your installation.
 That can lead not only to damage, but also the formation of mold which can in turn negatively affect the air quality of the entire environment.

 Often vinyl flooring materials will have a paper backing that can be removed to reveal an adhesive coat that allows them to be stuck to nearly any surface, even existing flooring installations.
 The tiles themselves are impervious to almost all stains and penetrations, but you always have to be careful about the seams between pieces.

 Sealing can help but will fade over time.